mihailomat/vue-international-phone-input/README.md

 `npm i --save vue-international-phone-input`

-Import the component similar to this example:
+Import the component similar to this example using composition API:

 ```vue
 <template>